0ZeroDivision/Kahoot-Quiz-Generator-Utility/README.md

     }
   }
   console.log("[ DONE ] All questions created successfully!");
+  await sleep(500);
+  await setKahootTitleAndDescription(kahootTitle, kahootDescription);
+  console.log("[ COMPLETE ] Kahoot automation finished!");
 }
-runAutomation();
+// You can customize the title and description by passing them as parameters: runAutomation(
+  "General Knowledge Quiz",
+  "Test your knowledge with these fun questions about geography, math, science, literature, and more!"
+);

-Give me the full code with the new JSON questions list integrated in instead of these example question.
+Give me the full code with the new JSON questions list integrated in instead of these example question and come up with a title for the quiz to put in the kahootTitle parameter and a description to put in the kahootDescription parameter.
+Change nothing else.
 ```

 ## Step 2: Open Kahoot Quiz Creator